quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ### marked_for_retransmit
 Importance: Extra

-This event indicates which data was marked for retransmit upon detecing a packet loss (see packet_lost).
+This event indicates which data was marked for retransmit upon detecting a packet loss (see packet_lost).
 Similar to our reasoning for the "frames_processed" event, in order to keep the amount of different events low, we group this signal for all types of retransmittable data in a single event based on existing QUIC frame definitions.

-Implementations retransmitting full packets or frames directly can just log the consituent frames of the lost packet here (or do away with this event and use the contents of the packet_lost event instead).
+Implementations retransmitting full packets or frames directly can just log the constituent frames of the lost packet here (or do away with this event and use the contents of the packet_lost event instead).
 Conversely, implementations that have more complex logic (e.g., marking ranges in a stream's data buffer as in-flight), or that do not track sent frames in full (e.g., only stream offset + length), can